yomidevs/yomitan/README.md

 *   WanaKana: [homepage](http://wanakana.com/) - [snapshot](https://raw.githubusercontent.com/WaniKani/WanaKana/7c4a052/gh-pages/assets/js/wanakana.min.js)

 ## Frequently Asked Questions ##

+*   **Why does the Kanji results page display "No data found" for several fields?**

+    You are using data from the KANJIDIC dictionary that was exported for an earlier version of Yomichan.
+It does not contain the additional information which newer versions of Yofomichan expect.
+Unfortunately, since major browser implementations of IndexedDB do not provide reliable means for selective bulk data deletion, you will need purge your database and install the latest version of the KANJIDIC to see additional information about characters.

 *   **Can I still create cards without HTML formatting?
 The option for it is gone!**